INR self-monitoring: International Normalized Ratio (INR)

 International normalized ratio (INR) which is a derivative of prothrombin time is a measurement of blood coagulation in the circulatory system.
 Both are used to determine the clotting rate of blood, which can be affected by anticoagulant usage, liver damage and Vitamin K levels.
 The preferred range of INR levels for a patient on anticoagulation therapy is usually between 2 and 3, but it tends to vary depending on the patient's requirements.

-The advantages of self-monitoring
+Advantages

 Patients who self-monitor tend to choose this route for the greater control they feel it gives them over their lives and their condition.
 This helps to reduce the number of visits being made to their anticoagulation clinic for routine appointments to measure their INR levels.
 This is a lengthy process in comparison to self-testing and management.
 Results of clinical studies, which have been recognized by the National Patients Safety Authority (NPSA), show that people who self-monitor keep more frequently within their therapeutic range and have fewer complications including clots and bleeding, compared with people who have their INR levels tested only at their anticoagulation clinic.

-UK NHS on self-monitoring

-Patient self-care is a key initiative in the NHS Plan for a patient-centered health service and an important component in supporting people with long-term conditions.
-It is seen to provide:
+Self-monitoring may be a more convenient option for those who cannot or do not want to make frequent hospital visits.